 Next up, removable partial dentures are the least expensive permanent solution to replacing missing teeth.
 This prosthesis essentially utilizes plastic teeth as replacement teeth and a metal or acrylic frame to hook onto natural teeth.
 Removing the partial denture every night before bed is necessary in order to maintain gum health, and chewing is often compromised since the teeth are made of plastic.
 One should also expect replacing this prosthesis about every ten years because it will wear, break, and become ill-fitting.

-The flipper is the last option to restore missing teeth and is in fact the cheapest option possible; however, this prosthesis should be seen as a temporary solution.
-The expected longevity of a flipper should only be a few months, though with meticulous care and minimal use with chewing, it could last a bit longer.
-Flippers are good temporary prostheses made to replace missing teeth to prevent the previously discussed problems of supraeruption and tooth tipping because they fill in the missing space so other teeth are not allowed to shift.
+The flipper is the last option to restore missing teeth and is, in fact, the cheapest option possible; however, this prosthesis should be seen as a temporary solution.
+The expected longevity of a flipper should only be a few months, though, with meticulous care and minimal use of chewing, it could last a bit longer.
+Flippers are good temporary prostheses made to replace missing teeth to prevent the previously discussed problems of supraeruptionand tooth tipping because they fill in the missing space so other teeth are not allowed to shift.
 Also, if finances are a problem, but a permanent solution for replacing the missing teeth is desired, a flipper can preserve the space temporarily and buy some time.
-Flippers are similar to removable partial dentures, except they are made from weaker materials to allow for their lower cost .
+Flippers are similar to removable partial dentures, except they are made from weaker materials to allow for their lower cost.
 This option is very inexpensive and should be executed immediately if one is unable to utilize the other permanent options.

 Delay in replacing missing teeth can lead to severely increased expenses, in the long run, so Paragon Dentistry invites everyone to contact us for an evaluation to determine the best course of treatment for replacing your missing teeth!